 Descent based slavery

-Descent-based slavery describes a situation where people are either born into a slave class/caste or from a 'group' viewed as being in slavery by other members of their society.
+slavery describes a situation where people are born into a slave class, caste or a group viewed as being in slavery by other members of their society.
 If one’s mother is in slavery, one is born into slavery.

 Even though slavery is prohibited by international law descent-based slavery can be so culturally ingrained in a society that challenging its existence is very difficult.